 The illustrations that Shepard created for all four of the Pooh books received worldwide acclaim.
 For the next 30 years, he continued to illustrate books for both adults and children.
 In 1973, for the first time, he added color to his drawings for Winnie-the-Pooh.
 Shepard ultimately donated several hundred drawings to the Victoria and Albert Museum in London.

-Ernest H. Shepard continued to pursue his love of drawing until his death in1976.copyright ?
-2000 by Penguin Putnam Books for Young Readers.
-All rights reserved.
+Ernest H. Shepard continued to pursue his love of drawing until his death in 1976.

 Visit other sites in the Penguin Random House Network